spacetelescope/crds/docs/users_guide/source/top_level_use.rst

 at this level should be assumed to require network connectivity with the CRDS server.

-To function correctly,  these API calls require the user to set the environment variables CRDS_REFPATH,  CRDS_MAPPATH,  and CRDS_SERVER_URL.
+To function correctly,  these API calls may require the user to set the environment variables CRDS_SERVER_URL and CRDS_PATH.
 See the section on *Installation* for more details.

 crds.getreferences()
 --------------------